Pydrex/udm-utilities/run-pihole/README.md

 ## Features

 1. Run Pi-hole on your UDM with a completely isolated network stack.
 This will not port conflict or be influenced by any changes on by Ubiquiti
-2. Persists through reboots and firmware updates.
+1. Persists through reboots and firmware updates.

 ## Requirements

-1. You have successfully setup the on boot script described [here](https://github.com/boostchicken-dev/udm-utilities/tree/master/on-boot-script)
+1. You have successfully setup the on boot script described [here](../on-boot-script)
+1. You have configured the common part for DNS as described [here](../dns-common/README.md)

 ## Customization